Fourth Quarter 2016

 In this edition of the BBVA Compass Market Outlook, Mses.
-Shackelford and Viguier-Galley examine the unconventional negative interest-rate policy (NIRP) and some of the unintended consequences that makes the monetary tool so controversial.
+Shackelford and Viguier-Galley take a look at the continuing reach for yield and the possible ramifications as the Fed is poised to increase interest rates.
 Read more >

 BBVA Compass is the trade name for Compass Bank, which is a member of the BBVA Group.
 Securities products are NOT deposits, are NOT FDIC insured, and are NOT bank guaranteed.
 May LOSE value, are NOT insured by any federal government agency.